College football rankings: Week 14 Top 25 polls for the 2019 season | NCAA.com

-We have the major Top 25 rankings for Week 14.
-Though LSU is No. 1 in the AP and Coaches Poll, Ohio State is the new No. 1 in the College Football Playoff rankings.
+Here are the Top 25 rankings for Week 14.
+Though LSU is No. 1 in the AP and also the Coaches Poll, Ohio State is the new No. 1 in the College Football Playoff rankings.

 Also in the CFP, Baylor made the biggest jump of five spots to No. 9.
-Oregon had the largest fall, dropping eight spots to No. 14.
+Oregon had the largest drop among ranked teams, dropping eight spots to No. 14.

 College football rankings: College Football Playoff Top 25 rankings for Week 14